 The role that pays therapeutic nutrition about cancer and its prevention is a rather recent discovery.
-There are many further types of research to be followed, but already now some facts are undeniable that the nutrition plays a huge role in the whole issue.
+There are many further types of research to follow, but already now some facts are undeniable that the nutrition plays a huge role in the whole issue.

 A normal division of cells has a lot to do with telomeres that are “DNA caps on linear chromosomes that function to prevent aberration or loss genetic of information during cell division.”
 If telomeres are shortened, it might result in “loss of normal functions of genes, cancer propagation, immune dysfunction, aging of tissues, and the emergence of chronic disease.”
 The reason for this process to occur is the natural aging and other issues related to it.